achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    g.Remove low variance feature by using VarianceThreshold

-   h.Same variable in feature then remove feature
+   h.Same variable(only 1 variable) in feature then remove feature

    i.Outilers   removing outilers depond on problem we are solving